jhower786/imathas_web_guide/index.md

            <li>An iMathAS instructor account is required to use live poll.
 The account is always free.
 If you already have an instructor account, do not setup another one, simply log in here: <a href="https://imathas.fiu.edu/">iMathAS Instructor Login</a> <br> </li>
            <li>If you forgot your password or want to reset it, go here: <a href="https://imathas.fiu.edu/forms.php?action=resetpw">Password Reset</a> <br> </li>
            <li>If you forgot your username, then look it up here: <a href="https://imathas.fiu.edu/forms.php?action=lookupusername">Username Lookup</a> <br> </li>
-           <li>To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> It takes upto 24 hours for your request to be approved; you will recieve a confirmation email at that time.<br> </li>
+           <li>To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> It takes upto 24 hours for your request to be approved; you will recieve a confirmation email at the time its approved.<br> </li>
           </ul>
            <img max-width="50%" src="./img/Picture1.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
         </div>